Proven-Paradox/shaper-system/Handbook.md

 After taking damage in place of an ally--for example, when using an ability such as Defender’s Intervention--or are targeted by a single target offensive ability while you have Taunt and are in the same space as another ally, you gain Shield equal to your Toughness.
 This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
 This shield lasts until the beginning of your next turn.
 You may only gain this shield once per round.
 //See comments on Deadened Nerves

-**Furious Protector** [Defender]
-Every time you take a blow in place of an ally--such when using an ability such as Defender’s Intervention--or are targeted by a single target offensive ability while you have Taunt and are in the same space as another ally, gain a stack of Fury.
-During your turn, any damage you deal is increased by your Fury (after applying Multipliers).
-This benefit increases as you raise your Hero Tier: the damage doubles every Hero Tier (so Fury x2 at tier 2, Fury x3 tier 3, and so on).
-This only works during your turn, meaning it does not affect Counter-type abilities, damage dealt by your Terrain effects, and similar sources of indirect damage.
-You lose all of your Fury stacks at the end of your turn.
-//TODO Consider making more uses for Fury.

 **Long Arm of Justice** [Avenger]
 Increase the range at which you Counter Abilities can affect enemies by 1.
 For example, the Riposte Ability normally only reaches enemies who make Melee range attacks.
 With this Lesson, Riposte would also function against enemies who strike from Short range.
 (This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)